 In the commercial building industry, z-shaped girts have been used for centuries to provide lateral support, resist wind loads, and connect the building framing with the cladding.
-With advancements in technology and design, and an increased concern for thermal efficiency, there have been changes to the materials used in z-shaped girts.
+With advancements in technology and design, as well as an increased concern for thermal efficiency, there have been changes to the materials used in z-shaped girts.
 In addition to traditional steel z-shaped girts, there are now fiber reinforced polymer (FRP) and composite metal hybrid (CMH) z-shaped girts available.
-These materials offer differing structural advantages and disadvantages.
+These three materials offer differing structural advantages and disadvantages.

 Traditional Steel Material

 Structural steel design practices are routinely done using well-established uniform codes across the United States and the world.
-Steel materials are homogeneous and isotropic, meaning that the properties are the same independent of the direction considered.
+Steel materials are homogeneous and isotropic.
+This means that the properties are the same independent of the direction considered.
 Among the advantages of steel structural components are:

-- Its higher modulus of elasticity compared to FRP
+- Higher modulus of elasticity compared to FRP

 - Easier and faster connection using fasteners with durable, large loads